Entrances of All-Time

 Escape From New York (1981)

 The opening of the film, set in 1997, described the crime rate rising 400% in the US in 1988, and told how Manhattan Island had become a maximum-security prison.
-The rules were succinct: "Once you go in, you don't come out."
+A 50-foot containment wall had been built to completely surround the island.
+The narrator described: "There are no guards inside the prison: only prisoners and the worlds they have made."
+The rules of the Manhattan Island Maximum Security Prison on the island were succinct: "Once you go in, you don't come out."
+A prison escape attempt ended with the deadly explosion of a small boat with two paddlers on it.

 The Paramount logo dissolved into an actual mountain peak.
 It was 1936 in a South American rainforest jungle, with high jutting canyon walls shrouded by thick mists.